temujin-lampasa/MagisAir/README.md

 -- Missing foreign_key constraints (ON DELETE/UPDATE stuff)

--- It doesn't know what to do when there's direct flight from A to B.
+-- It doesn't know what to do when there's no direct flight from A to B.
   (it should suggest a connecting flight).

 -- It doesn't look pretty.